 II.
 Practical Considerations

-- Translations: Any document not in English must be accompanied by a certified translation.
-The translation must include a signed and dated statement from the translator certifying that she is competent in both languages to render an accurate translation.168 - Original Documents: All USCIS application forms, affidavits, letters of support, and certified dispositions must be submitted in the original.
-Please note that submitting photocopies of all other supporting evidence is best, unless otherwise requested by USCIS.
-USCIS will not return original documents once they are submitted.
+Translations: Any document not in English must be accompanied by a certified translation.
+The translation must include a signed and dated statement from the translator certifying that she is competent in both languages to render an accurate translation.